Humbly Homemade

 Instructions

 • Spread a little olive oil in the mixing bowl that had the flour mixture.
 Shape the dough into a ball and place it in the oiled bowl.
-Cover with a clean kitchen towel and set in a warm draft-free place to rise and double in size, after about 1 hour.
+Cover with a clean kitchen towel and set in a warm draft-free place to rise and double in size, after about 2 hours.

-• Once the oven is preheated, carefully remove the Dutch oven from the oven and remove the lid.
-Place the dough onto a large piece of parchment paper seam-side-down.
-Score the top of the dough with a sharp kitchen knife with one long cut across the top about ¼ to ½ inch deep.
+Score the top of the dough with a bread lame or sharp kitchen knife with one or two long cut across the top, ½-inch (1.25 cm) deep.
 Pick up the bread by holding the corners of the parchment paper, and carefully place it in the hot Dutch oven.

 • Cover with the lid on and place it in the oven.
 Bake covered for 20 minutes, then remove the lid, and bake for an additional 15 to 20 minutes uncovered, until the crust is golden brown and crispy.
 Allow the loaf to cool on a cooling rack for at least 1 hour before slicing.
 Enjoy!!